 Welcome to a new week on the Ask Pastor John podcast.
 We open with a question from Nick who writes in: “Pastor John, I have been reading the Sermon on the Mount in Matthew 5–7.
 I know that the sermon given by Jesus is meant to reveal the extent of our heart sickness and desperate need for his righteousness.
 There was one part that really threw me for a loop.
 Jesus says in Matthew 6:14–15, ‘If you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.’
 Can you elaborate on what Jesus intends for us to take by saying this?
 My biggest concern is in my struggle to forgive others.
 Does this mean that anyone who does not forgive others cannot receive salvation from God?”

-Before I say what I think that warning mean — that you won’t be forgiven by God if you don’t forgive others means — let me make sure that Nick realizes that if those verses about the “unforgiving being unforgiven threw him for a loop,” which is what he says, they threw me for a loop.
+Before I say what I think that warning means — that you won’t be forgiven by God if you don’t forgive others means — let me make sure that Nick realizes that if those verses about the unforgiving being unforgiven “threw him for a loop,” which is what he says.
 If those words throw him for a loop, there are others in the Sermon on the Mount that are going to throw him for more loops.

-James puts it this way: “Judgment by God is without mercy to those who have shown no mercy.
-But mercy triumphs over judgment” (James 2:13).
+James puts it this way: “Judgment [by God] is without mercy to one who has shown no mercy.
+Mercy triumphs over judgment” (James 2:13).
 That is, if we show mercy, our judgment will not be condemnation, it will be mercy.
 That is the same problem, the same issue that he is raising.

 Or consider Matthew 5:29: “If your right eye causes you to sin, tear it out and throw it away.
-It is better for you to lose one of your members than for your whole body to be thrown into hell,” which means that failure to make eye gouging war on lust will result in hell.
-Same issue.
+For it is better for you to lose one of your members than for your whole body to be thrown into hell,” which means that failure to make eye-gouging war on lust will result in hell.
+It’s the same issue.

 So ascribing lordship to Jesus doesn’t save anyone.
 We show his lordship by doing the will of his Father.
 Without this evidence in our lives, we hear the words, “I never knew you.”
-And then he says, “Everyone who hears these words of mine and does them will be like a wise man who builds his house upon a rock so he doesn’t get swept away at the judgment” (Matthew 7:24).
-And then he says, “Everyone who hears these words of mine and does not do them will be like a foolish man who builds his house on sand.
-And at the judgment he gets washed away” (Matthew 7:26).
+And then he says, “Everyone . . . who hears these words of mine and does them will be like a wise man who builds his house on the rock [so he doesn’t get swept away at the judgment]” (Matthew 7:24).
+And then he says, “Everyone who hears these words of mine and does not do them will be like a foolish man who built his house on the sand” (Matthew 7:26).
+And at the judgment he gets washed away.

 So when Nick asks, “Does this mean that anyone who does not forgive others cannot receive salvation from God?” the answer goes like this: Struggling to forgive is not what destroys us.
 As long as we are in the flesh, we will do our good deeds imperfectly, including forgiving and loving others.
 Jesus died to cover those imperfections.
 What destroys us is the settled position that we are not going to forgive, and we have no intention to forgive, and we intend to cherish the grudge and fondle the wrong that someone did to me and feel the bitterness.
 It feels good.
 I like to go to bed with my wrath at night because he legitimately wronged me.
 I am going to hold this against him the rest of his life.